Zen-VR/AltNetIk/README.md

 - Distance and player count based IK update rate slow down.

+#### Hosting your own server:

+* Download and extract latest server release [zip](https://github.com/Zen-VR/AltNetIk/releases/latest).
+    * On Windows run `AltNetIkServer.exe`.
+    * On Linux first install [.Net Core](https://docs.microsoft.com/dotnet/core/install/linux) from your package manager then run either `./start.sh` or `./AltNetIkServer`.
+* Port forward UDP port `9052`, if you don't know how to port forward you can find the appropriate guide for your router [here](https://portforward.com/router.htm).

 #### This project wouldn't have been possible without the help of these people
 [Zettai](https://github.com/ZettaiVR),
 [Requi](https://github.com/RequiDev),